The command post is packed with the junior leadership teams from both Bravo companies.

 Bakersfield looks over, seeing the Staff Sergeant moving about the line and speaking with his men, his rifle clutched tightly to his chest at the ready.
 He hesitates before answering, but then decides fuck it and pushes on.
 “He always this high strung?”

 The E-5 shakes his head.
-“No not, always.
-Well yeah, kinda.
+“No. Not always.
+Well yeah.
+Kinda.
 He can be alright.
-Man knows his engines Sir, and he’s a decent TC, but truth be told he’s always been a bit of a spotlight ranger.
+Man knows his engines Sir.
+He’s a decent TC, but truth be told he’s always been a bit of a spotlight ranger.

 Spotlight Ranger = One who only puts forth effort when superiors are watching.